glahitette/kubernetes/k8s_cheat_sheet.md

         matchLabels:
           role: client
 ```
-- This policy contains two elements in the `from` array, and allows connections from Pods in the local Namespace with the label role=client, **or** from any Pod in any namespace with the label user=alice.
+- Example policy containing two elements in the `from` array, allowing connections from Pods in the local Namespace with the label `role=client`, **or** from any Pod in any namespace with the label `user=alice`.
 ```
   ingress:
   - from:
     - namespaceSelector:
         matchLabels:
           user: alice
     - podSelector:
         matchLabels:
           role: client
 ```
-- When in doubt, use `kubectl describe` to see how Kubernetes has interpreted the policy.
+- When in doubt, `kubectl describe` shows how Kubernetes has interpreted the policy.
 - Endpoints are the underlying entities (such as Pods) that a Service routes traffic to.
 - Ingress: manages external access to Services; more powerful than a simple NodePort Service (e.g. SSL termination, advanced load balancing, or namebased virtual hosting).